githubtest007/example-springboot-dockerfile/README.md

 This example builds and deploys a SpringBoot inside Docker using Apache Maven

-To build and run it:
+To build and run it in Windows 10:

 mvn install -Ddocker.host=tcp://192.168.99.100:2376 -Pbuild-docker-image